TheBeeArr/beearr-tiles-and-tools/README.md

 This project started as just a way to improve my personal Map-Making experience in Project Zomboid's TilZed/WordlEd/BuildingEd tools.
 It started with the simple goal of adding tiles to BuildingEd, but evolved into a complete new set of tools for TilZed, as well as a re-work of some existing ones, that will hopefuly make the Map-making process easier and more acessible for everyone.

-I would like to thank the Unnoficial PZ Mapping Discord (https://discord.gg/Tc3qRrM3) for the support and help they have shown me.
+I would like to thank everyone the Unnoficial PZ Mapping Discord (https://discord.gg/Tc3qRrM3) for the support and help they have shown me.

-If this project helped you, please consider supporting me on Ko-fi.
+If this project helped you, and you appreciate the herculean effort it took to put this project together, please consider supporting me on Ko-fi.

 # Backup your files!

 Before you change anything in your own editors, please remember to backup all of your relevant files, which include:

+- TileZed and WorldEd as a whole.
 - Any and all files modified in this project.
 - Any and all files contained within all map projects (.tmx, .pzw, .lotheader, .bin, .lotpack, etc.)
 - Any and all building files (.tbx).